Pseudogap phases, chiral anomaly and topological order with quantum loop entanglement: Conclusions

-It is known that various topological states, quantum Hall liquids in particular \cite{Thouless1982, Niu1985}, can be equivalently described in real and momentum space.
+It is known that various topological states, quantum Hall liquids in particular \cite{Thouless1982, Niu1985}, can be equivalently described in real and momentum spaces.
 The momentum space description is built upon a Berry curvature, while the real space description is conveniently given by a topological Lagrangian term.
 Both predict the same response functions.
-A similar relationship exists for the Hopf invariant.
-Presently, we studied the Hopf index dynamics in the real space.
-The relevant topological Lagrangian term in $d=3$ spatial dimensions is actually the $\theta$-term of the chiral quantum anomaly \cite{Goswami2023}.
-We also constructed a more impactful topological term for $d=4$, which leads to a topological order with charge fractionalization.
-The equivalent momentum-space description of hopfion dynamics is found in Hopf insulators \cite{Moore2008, Duan2013, Duan2014, Duan2016, Hasan2017, Volovik2017, Schuster2019, Slager2019, Soluyanov2021, Trifunovic2021, Piechon2022, Goswami2023}.
+A similar relationship exists for the Hopf invariant, but should be studied further.
+We analyzed the Hopf index dynamics in the real space, where the relevant topological Lagrangian term for $d=3$ spatial dimensions is the $\theta$-term of the chiral quantum anomaly \cite{Goswami2023}.
+We also constructed a more impactful topological term for $d=4$, which leads to topological order.
+The equivalent momentum-space description has been useful for exploring Hopf insulators and identifying their protected surface states \cite{Moore2008, Duan2013, Duan2014, Duan2016, Hasan2017, Volovik2017, Schuster2019, Slager2019, Soluyanov2021, Trifunovic2021, Piechon2022, Goswami2023}.
+Presumably, some phases discussed here are strongly correlated generalizations of Hopf band insulators.
 This suggests another approach to the possible realizations of the correlated Hopf quantum liquids -- by opening an interaction gap inside a Hopf insulator's band, and relating the Hopf quantum liquids to symmetry-protected topological (SPT) phases.

 There are also some bigger theoretical questions.
 An emerging picture from this study is that topological orders are members of a broader family of correlated phases which are unified by instanton confinement, i.e. the conservation of a classical topological index.
 We developed a basic renormalization group assessment of instanton confinement in Ref.\cite{Nikolic2023a}.
 However, it is not clear yet if further universal characterization is possible, apart from the basic notion that delocalized topological defects play the leading role in the dynamics.
 Recent studies of superconductors \cite{Nikolic2011a, Nikolic2014, Nikolic2014a} and magnets \cite{Nikolic2019b} with strong spin-orbit coupling have found various mean-field phases with ordered arrays of topological defects and anti-defects (vortices and hedgehogs, respectively).
 Quantum and thermal fluctuations can in principle melt such lattices of topological defects, while the spin-orbit coupling protects against a massive defect annihilation.
 The spin-orbit coupling also provides an independent ``magnetic length'' scale, which can define the extent of short-range coherence for a quantum liquid with delocalized topological defects.
 Hence, this is a possible route for obtaining unconventional ``pseudogap'' or SPT phases.
 Instanton confinement here indicates that the total zero topological charge is conserved.
 There is evidence \cite{Nikolic2022b} that such phases could possess a topologically non-trivial excitation spectrum, featuring nodes in the bulk and gapless states on the system boundary.